Present at the Largest Ed-Tech Event in the Northwest!

 Presenter Registration Information:

 NCCE requires all main presenters and co-presenters to register for the conference by January 29, 2021.
-If registration is not completed by this deadline, the accepted presentation may be cancelled, and you will not receive a discounted registration.
+Lead presenters for sessions, workshops and panels will receive a free registration.
+If registration is not completed by this deadline, the accepted presentation may be cancelled, and you will not receive a free registration.

-Applicants will receive notification of acceptance by September 18, 2020.
+Applicants will receive notification of acceptance by mid-November.

 Presenter Registration Deadline: